Indigo744/Modx-Revo-Simple-Ace-Code-Editor/readme.md

  * MODX syntax highlighting
  * Emmet integration
  * Full-screen support (F11 while cursor in editor)
- * Set a specific MIME type for you chunks (like a shebang) E.g. text/x-sass to have SASS syntax highlighting
+ * Any syntax highlighter for your chunks!
+Set a specific MIME type for you chunks (like a shebang) E.g. text/x-sass to have SASS syntax highlighting

 ## Install